WebsiteBuuilder/BUSSDOWNROLLIE/README.md

 Battle component handlers combine these helpers with permission checks so that only the initiating players can press their buttons; everyone else receives a private notice while the button press is still acknowledged in time.

+## 🎁 Giveaway Database Recovery

+The giveaway system now verifies its SQLite schema before any commands load.
+If the bot logs `Giveaway database schema is unavailable` during startup, the file at `data/giveaways.db` is either missing tables or is corrupted.

+1. Stop the bot process.
+2. Delete `data/giveaways.db` (the file will be recreated automatically).
+3. Restart the bot so the giveaway tables can be rebuilt before commands are registered.

+After a successful restart you should no longer see the schema warning, and giveaway commands will load normally.

 ### Blackjack Configuration & Casino Channel

 - Set `CASINO_CHANNEL_ID` to the text channel where casino games are permitted (for example, `#casino`).